mirkobrombin/myarchlinux/README.md

 # My Arch Linux installation
 This is my complete Arch Linux configuration.
 Result [here](https://gentedilinux.linuxhub.it/show/12-28-2019--09-07-36%20pm-btw-i-use-arch-today).

-This is not intended as a complete installation guide.
+Do not use this example as a complete documentation Arch Linux installation.

 Use the [official](https://wiki.archlinux.org/) documentation or the [PsykeDady](https://github.com/PsykeDady/Archlinux_installazione) book if you are Italian.